 Michael E. Cohen has worked as a teacher, a programmer, a Web designer, a multimedia producer, and a certified usability analyst.
-He's the author or co-author of several books, including The iPad 2 Project Book, Take Control of TextExpander, and Take Control of PDFpen 5.
+He's the author or co-author of several books, including Take Control of iBooks Author, Take Control of TextExpander, and Take Control of PDFpen 6.

 Articles by Michael E. Cohen